Frequently Asked Questions

 - Not Anymore for Graduates and Not Anymore for Non-Traditional Students at Additional Campuses will take about 1 hour to complete

 Students who fail to complete the course by their deadlines will be charged a $100 late fine.
+Students can complete the course and have the fine removed.

 Fall and Spring Deadlines: